tdimino/tdimino/README.md

 ## About Me

-I build AI systems that feel alive — souls with memory, personality, and genuine presence.
+I build AI systems that feel alive—souls with memory, personality, and genuine presence.
 My path wound through microbiology, UX research at Google, scientific tooling at Chan Zuckerberg Initiative, and enterprise AI at JP Morgan before arriving at the frontier of cognitive AI.

 When not shipping production LLMs, I'm deciphering Bronze Age scripts, porting game engines to macOS, or visiting the sauna!